Deathwing Build Guide “All will burn beneath the shadow of my wings!”

 Deathwing's Synergies and Counters

 It is hard to find Heroes that naturally synergize with Deathwing, since he cannot be buffed or enhanced in any way.
-However, there are some Heroes, usually crowd control heavy Tanks, that can make it easier for Deathwing to land his devastating damage abilities.
-Consequently, we find Heroes like E.T.C., Johanna, or Arthas to be a fitting match, since their Stuns and Slows can buy enough time for Deathwing to wipe the opposing team off the map.
+However, there are some Heroes, usually crowd control heavy Tanks, that can make it easier for Deathwing to land his devastating damage Abilities.
+Consequently, we find Heroes like E.T.C., Johanna, or Arthas to be a fitting match, since their Stuns and Slows can buy enough time for Deathwing to wipe the opposing team off the battlefield.

 Because of Deathwing's health, size, and low mobility, there are two